jorgebucaran/superfine/README.md

 ## Getting Started

 Let's walkthrough a simple counter that can be incremented or decremented.
 You can [try it online](https://codepen.io/jorgebucaran/pen/PQLZqg?editors=0010) to get a sense of what we are building.
-We'll break it down afterwards.
+We'll break it down below.

 ```jsx
 import { h, patch } from "ultradom"